LinetLydia/Bank_Loans_Analysis/README.md

 - Verified data completeness and quality.

 ### **Step 3: Data Preparation**
+### Database Setup
+To recreate the SQLite database used in this project:
+1. Download the `loan_data.csv` dataset (see Dataset Access section).
+2. Run the setup code in the notebook to automatically generate `loan_data.db`.
 - Imported the dataset into SQLite.
 - Checked table schema using `PRAGMA table_info()`.
 - Verified column names and data types for SQL analysis.